User login

 Getting the right computer printer

-There are a few key questions to ask when choosing your printer:
+There are a few key questions to ask yourself when choosing your printer:

 • How many people will use it?
 Many computer printers can be shared on a computer network.
 If so, you may want a fast printer to reduce waiting times.

 • How much will you print?
-If a lot, you will need a high volume printer.
+If you will be printing large amounts, you will need a high volume printer.
 Manufacturers rate computer printers by the number of pages per month they can handle.

 • What will you print?
-Think about paper type and size, colour and quality.
-For instance, some printers can’t take envelopes – others may be poor for printing photos.
+Think about what you will use the printer for.
+What paper type and size, colour and quality of printing will you require.
+For instance, some printers can’t print on envelopes – others may be unsuitable for printing photos or detailed graphics and images.
+Do you have specialist requirements?
+For example, do you need 3D printing capabilites to enable you to realise 3D designs?

 • Do you need other functions?
 All-in-one devices combine printing with fax, photocopying and scanning functions.
 Many businesses use them instead of purchasing several devices.

-You should cover each of these factors when determining your requirements for a computer printer.
+You should consider each of these factors when determining your requirements for a computer printer.

 Types of computer printer